4rg0n/songs-of-syx-mod-example/README.md

 ### What programming language is Songs of Syx written in?

-Songs of Syx is written in Java 1.8.
+Songs of Syx was written primarily in Java 1.8, but it runs with Java 21.
 It is shipped with its own Java Runtime Environment (JRE) found in the game installation directory under `jre/`.

 ### Which engine is Songs of Syx written in?